mlochbaum/BQN/doc/lexical.md

 ### Aliasing

-Mutable values exhibits *aliasing*.
+Mutable values exhibit *aliasing*.
 This means that when two variables refer to the same mutable value (or two copies of it exist generally), changes to one also affect the other.

         record ← { r←⟨⟩ ⋄ { r ∾↩ <𝕩 } }
         Record ∞